Specialized Support Services

 The Student Mailbox System is used traditionally at AULA as one of the primary mechanisms for faculty and administration to communicate to students.
 The use of student mailboxes must adhere to FERPA regulations, state, local, and institutional policies that protect the privacy, security, and confidentiality of student information.

 Students’ mailboxes are located in the Campus Services Center (CSC).
-All registered students are assigned mailboxes by CSC the week after week two of the term.
+All registered students are assigned mailboxes by CSC during the first term of enrollment.
 AULA will keep students’ mailboxes until the student is no longer registered at the school (e.g., have graduated, are dismissed, or withdrawn).
 All faculty and staff acting in their official capacity are authorized to distribute mail using the students’ mailboxes.

 Students may retrieve, with their valid student or State-issued identification card, contents of their mailboxes during CSC’s business hours.